adilanchian/Projects/README.md

 Description<br>
 I have created a desktop client for a company that needed it for internal use.
 I used Electron as the base for this project for its native approach on different platforms.
+It takes the web client of their software and wraps it into a more user friendly application that was given multiple features such as:<br>
+- Auto-Sign in<br>
+- Full dynamic menu bar<br>
+- Native Operating system look<br>
 This application was created for OS X and Windows 7 and up.
 This application is currently being used by twenty-two employees internally for a company called SightPlan.
 Unfortunately, I cannot post any source code on this public repository.